C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 - Repeat `--pid` / `--name` to boost several programs at once (`--name` matches every running process of that exe).
 - `--system-sounds` includes the Windows System sounds session when the OS allows that capture.
 - `--all` boosts every sound on the default device, including system sounds (the app list is ignored).
+- `--system` is accepted as a synonym for `--system-sounds`.
+- `--padms` sets the starting render-buffer size in milliseconds (10-150, default ~50).
+It exists for latency testing; leave it alone otherwise.
+- An unrecognised or misspelled argument is an **error**: the run stops with exit code 1 rather than quietly continuing on the defaults, which is what `--bost 300` used to do.
+A flag with no value - at the end of the line, or followed by another flag - is reported the same way.
+- `--boost` is clamped to 100-500, and the `--log` line reports the value actually applied rather than the one requested, so `--boost 5000` logs `boost=500`.
+- This is a windowless exe with no console, so `--log` is the only place any error can appear.
+It is resolved before the rest of the command line is parsed, so even an argument error still reaches the log file.

 ## How this was verified (2026-08-23, this machine)